WHAT'S A TECKEL?

 Along with personal hunts, we have now been aiding the public in the recovery of wounded big game.
 A few videos of those recoveries can be seen here.

 In April 2019 Jaeger took his first formal tracking test, the UBT-2, at Trackfest held by United Blood Trackers.
 In August 2019 we travelled to Quebec for the only DTK (Deutscher TeckelKlub) field trials held in North America, an annual event conducted by the North American Teckel Club extension of the DTK.
 During that event Jaeger tested and passed all the field and physical requirements necessary to enter the DTK's breeding program.
 Those tests included gun shyness, waterfowl retrieve under gunfire, a 20-hour blood tracking test, and physical conformation exams.
 Following those tests his DNA was tested to verify lineage and that he was not a carrier of OI (osteogenesis imperfecta) or PBA (progressive retinal atrophy).
-He is now fully qualified as a breeder who meets the true teckel standards set by the DTK, and was issued his Zuchtzulassung (Breeding Certificate).
+He was then fully qualified as a breeder who met the true teckel standards set by the DTK, and was issued his Zuchtzulassung (Breeding Certificate).
+He has since successfully sired the 'G' and 'H' litters at Vom Mountain Creek.

 His formal titles are: